Sidekiq Middleware for Job Prioritization

 A production-focused blueprint for intercepting, classifying, and routing Sidekiq jobs using custom middleware.
 This guide covers priority tier assignment, dynamic queue routing, exception handling, and observability hooks.

+This is a focused companion to Sidekiq Performance Tuning and the broader Backend Frameworks & Worker Scaling guidance.
 Engineers use these patterns to streamline debugging and accelerate failure recovery during traffic spikes.
 The approach isolates critical workloads without starving background processes.

 Understanding Sidekiq Middleware Architecture